 Google’s products and services count more than 1 billion users worldwide, and the number keeps rising.
 With 250.5 million users, Google Sites has the biggest customer base.

-11. Between 2017-2019, Google’s local searches on mobile increased by more than 250%
+12. Google’s local searches on mobile increased by more than 250%

-12. For every $1 a business invests in Google Ads, they earn $8 in profit through Google Search
+13. For every $1 a business invests in Google Ads, they earn $8 in profit through Google Search

-Voice search (20%) and Google Images (22.6%) are on the rise in Google Search.
 Another interesting fact is that one average search session on Google doesn’t last longer than 1 minute.

-Google has been on a steady rise ever since its establishment and seems to show no sign of slowing down in its quick pace.
+These Google search statistics show us that Google has been on a steady rise ever since its establishment and seems to show no sign of slowing down in its quick pace.
 Few websites can boast that they have reached the numbers that Google has.

 There is no foreseeable future in which search engines won’t play a crucial role in our daily lives, so we can safely assume that Google isn’t going anywhere, any time soon.